-SSL_STATUS SSL_lock_create(u32 *lock_id, const u8 *name, void *option)
+SSL_STATUS SSL_lock_create(SSL_LOCK_HANDLE *lock_id, const uint8_t *name, void *option)

 Description:

 This function will create a lock for synchronization purpose.
 User can implement it as binary or counting semaphore or simple mutex.
 Any information required to create semaphore or mutex or critical section lock can be passed into a data structure pointed by void *parameter.